Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 This Company In Brief

-Maysara Khalid Sadiq and his associates, some of whom are family members, control a group of related companies that illegally import and sell uncertified Chinese-made faucets in the U.S. and Canada under several trade names.
+Maysara Khalid Sadiq and his associates control a group of related companies that illegally import and sell illegal Chinese-made faucets in the U.S. and Canada under several trade names.

-Faucets are sold through proprietary internet venues and internet retailers that host third-party sellers such as Amazon, Houzz, and Wayfair.
+The faucets are sold through proprietary websites and internet retailers that host third-party sellers, such as Amazon, Houzz, and Wayfair.

-The faucet warranties are uniformly sub-par for North America, and after-sales customer service is deficient.
+Horizon Group faucet warranties are uniformly sub-par for North America, and after-sales customer service and replacement parts availability are woefully deficient.

 The faucets do not meet the minimum legal requirements for installation as drinking water faucets in North America.